dmsc/fastbasic/manual.md

 so you have a chance to see your program's output.

+If you press the  BREAK` key when the program is running, it will terminate, wait for a key press and return to the
+IDE.

 If you made a mistake typing in the program code, instead of the program running, the cursor will move to the